 JRC

 Summary: Horizon Europe, amongst others, aims in contributing in the effort in halting biodiversity decline and restoring ecosystems by focusing on: (i) understanding & addressing biodiversity decline, (ii) assessing, valuing and restoring ecosystems and natural capital, (iii) nature-based solutions, (iv) transformative change, (v) connecting research for better policies, (vi) biodiversity and human health.
-Under Horizon Europe, the Commission is working to establish a long-term strategic research agenda for biodiversity (expected by end 2023) and established a science policy mechanism for research-based options for ratcheting up the implementation of biodiversity commitments (Science Service for Biodiversity, within the Knowledge Centre for Biodiversity).
+Under Horizon Europe, the Commission is working to establish a long-term strategic research agenda for biodiversity and established a science policy mechanism for research-based options for ratcheting up the implementation of biodiversity commitments (Science Service for Biodiversity, within the Knowledge Centre for Biodiversity).
 The Work Programmes of Horizon Europe 2021-22 and 2023-24, Cluster 6 Food, Bioeconomy, Natural Resources, Agriculture and Environment, Destination “Biodiversity”, include respectively 34 and 30 topics specifically targeting biodiversity protection and restoration, with budgets of €2,1 billion and €1,67 billion.
 The Green Deal Missions on Oceans, Climate Adaptation, Soil and Cities that have been established will also significantly contribute to filling knowledge gaps and finding solutions to improve the health of ecosystems.
 Mission Ocean and Waters puts research and innovation, citizen engagement and sustainable blue investments at the service of healthy marine and freshwater ecosystems and their biodiversity.
 To mobilise complementary resources and efforts, the Charter for Mission ocean and waters is also launched.

 Links: